MchainNetwork/cosmos-awesome/README.md

 - [Cosmology](https://cosmology.tech/) - A tool enabling developers to easily build web3 apps in the Interchain Ecosystem, specifically designed for Cosmos SDK and CosmWasm chains, saving hundreds of engineering hours and promoting interoperability.
 - [Elements by Leap Wallet](https://www.leapwallet.io/elements) - A front-end SDK designed to supercharge your dApp’s user experience, offering features like interchain transfers, cross-chain swaps, fiat on-ramps, and IBC swaps with easy integration and customization options.

+### Liquid Staking and DeFi

+- [Persistence](https://persistence.one/) - Persistence is a Tendermint-based Layer-1 blockchain focused on facilitating an ecosystem of DeFi applications that unlock the liquidity of staked assets.
+It aims to offer a seamless and capital-efficient experience for PoS users and developers, enabling the creation of applications centered around liquid staked assets.
+Users can earn staking rewards while engaging in various DeFi activities, thanks to the issuance and deployment of liquid-staked stkASSETs via pSTAKE.
+The platform also supports the deployment of Dapps through smart contracts enabled by CosmWasm.

 ### Infrastructure and Resource Management Platforms